s2b/ddev-vite-sidecar/README.md

 For a reference of all available commands please check out [vite's command line interface](https://vitejs.dev/guide/cli.html).

-Please note that all commands are executed in the current working directory **on the host system**.
+Please note that all commands are executed in the current working directory **of the host system**.
-This means that you can also use the command if your vite config is not located in the project's root folder:
+This means that you can also use the command if your `package.json` is not located in the project's root folder:

 ```sh
 cd frontend/